SirFourier/Complex-Numbers/README.md

 # Complex-Numbers
 Complex number class and functions in C++

-### Running
-Can be cloned to Microsoft Visual Studio and run from there.
-The main function includes some example functionality.

 ### This project contains 1 header and 2 source files:
 **Complex.h** = Header file for declarations of complex number class and functions\
 **Complex.cpp** = Source file containing the definitions of the "Complex.h" file\